cirosantilli/db/mysql.md

 <ol data-toc></ol>

-#introduction
+#Introduction

 MySQL is an open source data base management system (DBMS).

 As of 2013, MySQL is the most popular server-based DBMS.

 MySQL runs on a server.
 The server executable is often called `mysqld`, which stands for MySQL daemon.

 This means that either TCP or UDP requests are made on a standard port in order to make requests to MySQL.